alexgood1/Giphy/README.md

 view demo [here](https://alexgood1.github.io/Giphy)

-#Usage
+# Usage
-Users are welcomed by the wall of gifs.
-There are several categories to chose from already, and clicking one will fill the wall with at least 10 giphy-api-sourced gifs.
-Users can also add categories to the page and then pull up the results on the wall.
+Users are welcomed by the wall of gifs with several categories to chose from to begin.
+Clicking on a category will fill the wall with 10 giphy-api-sourced gifs.
+Add categories to the page to get a custom selection displayed on the gif wall.
 #Technology Used

 HTML5